-- FCCs will be readily available for consultation as needed from 0800 hours to 1600 hours 1-902-470-8819 Monday to Friday for the IWK, and from 0800 hours to 1600 hours at 1-709-777-4668 Monday to Friday for the Janeway.
-At all other times, the pediatric hematologist/oncologist on call may be contacted through the switchboard at 1-902-470-8888 at the IWK, and 1-709-777-6300 at the Janeway - Clinical Nurse Specialist [CNS] provides support to the family while the child is an inpatient in the Sub-Specialty facility.
-The CNS also works with the FCC to assist with support in hospital, community and school for very complex cases. - Nurse Practitioner [NP] works collaboratively to manage the health needs of Hematology/Oncology patients and families (especially in the inpatient setting) who are receiving treatment at the Sub Specialty Centre.
+- At the IWK, case managers will be readily available for consultation as needed from 0800 hours to 1600 hours 1-902-470-8819 Monday to Friday, and at the Janeway from 0800 hours to 1600 hours at 1-709-777-4668 Monday to Friday.
+At all other times, the pediatric hematologist/oncologist on call may be contacted through the switchboard at 1-902-470-8888 at the IWK, and 1-709-777-6300 at the Janeway - A Clinical Nurse Specialist [CNS] provides support to the family while the child is an inpatient in the Sub-Specialty facility.
+The CNS also works with the case managers to assist with support in hospital, community, and school for very complex cases. - A Nurse Practitioner [NP] works collaboratively to manage the health needs of Hematology/Oncology patients and families (especially in the inpatient setting) who are receiving treatment at the Sub-Specialty Centre.
 The NP does comprehensive health assessments, diagnoses and treats health problems, prescribes treatments, and orders and interprets appropriate screening and diagnostic tests.
-The NP works with patients who require complex, multi-skilled, collaborative and comprehensive care. - Pediatric Oncology Patient Navigator (New Brunswick) is a pediatric nurse with education and experience in children's cancer, who works closely with the healthcare teams at the IWK and home community.
-They are a source of support and information and link patients and families to many other resources (social, financial, informational and psychological) in their home communities.
-Working with the schools and health care teams they coordinate transitions back to home. - Home community nurse maintains regular contact with the appropriate FCC and provides comprehensive and accurate data on all visits including purpose of visit, assessment, interventions and outcomes, and contacts FCC if questions or problems arise
+The NP provides consistency in patient care coverage and works with patients who require complex, multi-skilled, collaborative and comprehensive care. - A Pediatric Oncology Patient Navigator (New Brunswick) is a pediatric nurse with education and experience in children's cancer, who works closely with the healthcare teams at the IWK and home community.
+They are a source of support and information, and link patients and families to many other resources (social, financial, informational and psychological) in their home communities.
+Working with the schools and health care teams they coordinate transitions back to home. - The home community nurses maintain regular contact with the appropriate case manager and provide comprehensive and accurate data on all visits including purpose of visit, assessment, interventions and outcomes, and contacts the case manager if questions or problems arise.
+They also coordinate the details of the care in the shared care settings, including treatment, routine monitoring, and supportive care.